CyberCookie/siegel/README.md

 ### VSCode tweaks

 <p>
-    In order to enable all the features, Siegel provides, you should first change some settings in your VSCode:<br />
+    In order to enable all the features that Siegel provides, you should first change some settings in your VSCode:<br />

 ```json
 {